when do babies get easier, when does it get easier with a baby, when do newborns get easier

 The problem is, people simply don’t talk about it.

-But struggling in silence is one of the worst things you can do – it makes everything 200% harder and affects how you parent, how you cope, and how you show up for yourself and your baby.
+But struggling silently is one of the worst things you can do – it makes everything 200% harder and affects how you feel and parent.

 So find someone you trust, and talk to them.

 Personally, speaking up saved me.
-And my only regret is that I didn’t do it sooner.
+And my only regret is that I hasn’t done it sooner.

 If you choose speak to your GP or a doctor, go for it.
 Just make sure it’s someone who you can trust and who understands.